BenRogersWPG/VSCode-Transparent-Minimap/README.md

 ### `TransparentMinimap.enableTransparentMinimap`

 Enable the extension to change the minimap to be transparent.
-**Not currently implemented**
-*Will be worked on in future versions.*

 ## Future Development Ideas and To-dos 📝

 - Examine performance analysis of code to find potential optimizations
-- Test oldest supported version of VS Code for compatibility
 - Improve project animations and add screenshots
 - Translate the extension to other languages
 - Write more tests